Updated 12th May 2020

 You can download a copy of our Risk Assessment on this page and find out more regarding the government’s guidance here:

 Do you plan to remain open?

 We believe that the health and welfare of our nation should be the number one priority above all.
 We also believe that our industry has a key part to play in supporting the fight against COVID-19.
-It is for these reasons we will continue to manufacture (subject to government guidance) and support our customers whilst taking the upmost care to protect our workforce and the wider public.
+As a key supply chain member to essential works on emergency NHS wards and other infrastructure projects, we will continue to manufacture in accordance with the latest government guidance and support our customers whilst taking the upmost care to protect our workforce and the wider public.

 How are you contributing to the fight against COVID-19?

 We are directly contributing to the repair of hospitals, care homes, supermarkets and other key buildings.
 We believe we have a duty of care to continue to supply products for use in essential works.
 We are also manufacturing hand sanitiser which are donating to our employees and customers, alongside essential organisations in our local community.
 If you have a requirement for hand sanistiser please contact us through our sister company Res-Tec Ltd using this page.